-- 8.1 The Governing Body, proprietor and management committees are the accountable body and must ensure that they comply with their duties under legislation. - 8.2 The Governing Body will ensure that: - The Board of Governors and proprietor should ensure that there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare; - All governors must have read part 2 of "KCSIE-18" - The school operates "Safer Recruitment" procedures and ensures that appropriate checks are carried out on all new staff and relevant volunteers; - At least one senior member of the school's leadership team acts as a DSL, and at least a further deputy DSL is appointed ; - That appropriate time is made available to the DSL and deputy DSL(s) to allow them to undertake their duties; their role should be explicit in their job description; - The Head Teacher/Assistant Headteacher and all other staff who work with children undertake safeguarding training on an annual basis with additional updates as necessary within a 2 year framework and a training record maintained; - Temporary staff and volunteers are made aware of the school's arrangements for safeguarding & child protection and their responsibilities; - The school remedies any deficiencies or weaknesses brought to its attention without delay; and - The school has procedures for dealing with allegations of abuse against staff/volunteers. - 8.3 The Governing Body should review all policies/procedures that relate to safeguarding and child protection annually. - 8.4 The Nominated Governor for safeguarding at the school is Pam Smith.
-The Nominated Governor is responsible for liaising with the Head Teacher/Assistant Headteacher and DSL over all matters regarding safeguarding and child protection issues.
-The role is strategic rather than operational they will not be involved in concerns about individual pupils/pupils.
+- 8.1 The Governing Body, proprietor and management committees are the accountable body and must ensure that they comply with their duties under legislation. - 8.2 The Governing Body will ensure that: - The Board of Governors and proprietor should ensure that there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare; - All governors must have read part 2 of "KCSIE-23" - The school operates "Safer Recruitment" procedures and ensures that appropriate checks are carried out on all new staff and relevant volunteers; - At least one senior member of the school's leadership team acts as a DSL, and at least a further deputy DSL is appointed; - That appropriate time is made available to the DSL and deputy DSL(s) to allow them to undertake their duties; their role should be explicit in their job description; - The Head Teacher/Deputy Headteacher and all other staff who work with children undertake safeguarding training on an annual basis with additional updates as necessary within a 2-year framework and a training record maintained; - Temporary staff and volunteers are made aware of the school's arrangements for safeguarding & child protection and their responsibilities; - The school remedies any deficiencies or weaknesses brought to its attention without delay; and

-8.4.1 The Nominated Governor will receive safeguarding training relevant to the governance role and this will be updated every 2 years.

-- 8.5 The Nominated Governor will liaise with the Head Teacher/ Assistant Headteacher and the DSL to produce a report at least annually for governors. - 8.6 The Nominated Governor will liaise with the Head Teacher/ Assistant Headteacher and the DSL to produce the annual Section 175 safeguarding self-assessment and ensure this is submitted on time to the Birmingham Safeguarding Children's Board.

-- 8.7 The Governing body have a written policy and procedures for dealing with allegations of abuse against members of staff, visitors, volunteers or governors that complies with all BSCB procedures. - 8.8 A member of the Governing Body (Lilian Kennedy Chair) is nominated to be responsible for liaising with the Children's Trust in the event of allegations of abuse being made against the Head Teacher/ Assistant Headteacher.
+- The school has procedures for dealing with allegations of abuse against staff/volunteers. - 8.3 The Governing Body should review all policies/procedures that relate to safeguarding and child protection annually. - 8.4 The Nominated Governor for safeguarding at the school is to be nominated.
+The Nominated Governor is responsible for liaising with the Head Teacher/Deputy Headteacher and DSL over all matters regarding safeguarding and child protection issues.
+The role is strategic rather than operational they will not be involved in concerns about individual pupils/pupils. - 8.4.1 The Nominated Governor will receive safeguarding training relevant to the governance role and this will be updated every 2 years. - 8.5 The Nominated Governor will liaise with the Head Teacher/ Deputy Headteacher and the DSL to produce a report at least annually for governors. - 8.6 The Nominated Governor will liaise with the Headteacher/ Deputy Headteacher and the DSL to produce the annual Section 175 safeguarding self-assessment and ensure this is submitted on time to the Birmingham Safeguarding Children's Board. - 8.7 The Governing body have a written policy and procedures for dealing with allegations of abuse against members of staff, visitors, volunteers or governors that complies with all BSCB procedures. - 8.8 A member of the Governing Body is nominated to be responsible for liaising with the Children's Trust in the event of allegations of abuse being made against the Head Teacher/ Assistant Headteacher.